4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 when a conflict exists is the date of the IC hearing at which the decision to

 terminate TT was made.
 However, the IC may determine another effective date of

 termination to be more appropriate (e.g., IC affirms BWC Order terminating TT

-when the treating physician provided an MMI date).
+when the treating provider provided an MMI date).

-6. Return to Work
+6. Return to Work (RTW) –

 IW returns to work on 03/10/2013.